 Random initial data drawn from the Gibbs measure have played a crucial role in the study of the dynamics of coupled harmonic oscillators \cite{Ford1965}.
 Initial conditions close to thermal equilibrium have been employed when studying anomalous conduction in one-dimensional systems of coupled nonlinear oscillators \cite{Lepri1997,Prosen2000,Lepri2003,Mendl-Spohn-2013}.
 With a different perspective, the robustness of dynamical behavior with respect to random perturbations of the invariant measure has been examined \cite{Young1986,Kifer1988,AST-2003-286-25-0}.
 By contrast, initial data far from statistical equilibrium or systems subject to strong random perturbations have more rarely been considered.
 These regimes, which capture how typical nonequilibrium configurations relax toward thermal equilibrium, are the focus of this Letter.

 Concerning the time evolution of the FPUT system, numerical studies have shown that, when energy is above a certain threshold, the system undergoes a quick thermalization and the FPUT recurrence is not present \cite{Chirikov1979}.
-However, below that threshold, the system relaxes to a long-lived ``metastable'' state before eventually thermalizing at much longer times \cite{GallavottiBook2008}.
-This initial stage, known as prethermalization, has attracted broad interest beyond the FPUT dynamics including quantum systems \cite{Berges2004,Bertini2015,Else2017,Zeng2017,Mori2018-pk,Luitz2020,Kyprianidis2021-gu,Birnkammer2022,Stasiuk2023,Beatrez2023-ev} because of its deep experimental and technological relevance \cite{Mori2018,Oka2019,Mallayya2021,He2023}.
+The process by which a system reaches thermal equilibrium is called \emph{thermalization}~\cite{Mori2018-pk}.
+While approaching thermal equilibrium, the system may become trapped for a long time in a quasi-stationary \emph{prethermal} state.
+Indeed, this is what happens in the FPUT system when the initial energy is below the threshold mentioned above~\cite{GallavottiBook2008}.
+This initial stage, known as \emph{prethermalization}, has attracted broad interest beyond the FPUT dynamics, including quantum systems \cite{Berges2004,Luitz2020,Kyprianidis2021-gu,Stasiuk2023}, because of its deep experimental and technological relevance \cite{Mori2018-pk,Oka2019,He2023}.
+We emphasize that prethermalization corresponds to the relaxation to a quasi-stationary state different from thermal equilibrium, preceding the eventual onset of thermal equilibrium on longer time scales~\cite{Mori2018-pk}.
 In the FPUT system, prethermalization is strongly dependent on the choice of the initial condition.
 Numerical evidence and heuristic arguments suggest that, for certain classes of out-of-equilibrium random initial data, prethermalization is governed solely by intensive parameters \cite{Livi1985,Kantz1994,Benettin2008-1D}.
 We will indeed show that, up to a logarithmic correction, the onset of prethermalization in the FPUT system is uniquely governed by the specific energy and the fraction of initially excited modes with random phases.